JamesonRGrieve/shma-infrastructure/docs/README.md

 1. Lint YAML (`yamllint`) and Ansible (`ansible-lint`).
 2. Validate `schemas/service.schema.yml` with `jsonschema`.
 3. Render sample manifests for each runtime via `tests/render.yml` and `tests/sample_service.yml`.
-4. Validate the generated artifacts:
+4. Validate the generated artifacts against tooling and a throwaway Kind cluster:
    - `yamllint` for Proxmox config.
    - `docker compose config` for Compose.
    - `systemd-analyze verify` for Quadlet and bare-metal service units.
-   - `kubectl apply --dry-run=client --validate=true` for Kubernetes manifests.
+   - `kubectl apply --dry-run=server --validate=true` for Kubernetes manifests.

 Use the same steps locally before submitting changes to keep CI green.